rgilks/comprehendo/README.md

 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Modern UI**: Clean, intuitive interface with smooth animations and visual feedback
 - **Cost-Control System**: Intelligent rate limiting and caching to manage API costs
+- **Robust Validation**: Uses Zod for request validation on API routes.
 - **Smooth Loading Experience**: Enhanced loading indicators and transitions
 - **Continuous Deployment**: Automatic deployment to Fly.io when code is pushed to main branch